atomisthq/docs/docs/getting-started/invite-atomist-to-slack.md

-With everything in place to get started with Atomist, you can now invite the Atomist bot to your Slack team.
+With everything in place to get started with Atomist, you can now invite the Atomist Bot to your Slack team.
 After you filled out the [Atomist Alpha Program][alpha] form, you should have received an email invitation that looks something like the following: